extension-technologies/frappe-attachments-s3/README.md

     to be migrated to Spaces.
 4. Delete From Cloud when selected deletes the file form Spaces space whenever a file is deleted from ui.
 By default the Delete from cloud will be unchecked.
+5. You can enable image compression and specify the Min Compression size and quality of image in doctype.
+Note: The image readability will be given preference over image size.

 #### License